mpociot/chatgpt-vscode/README.md

 - `ChatGPT: Optimize selection`: tries to optimize the selected code

 `Ask ChatGPT` is also available when nothing is selected.
 For the other four commands, you can customize the exact prompt that will be sent to the AI by editing the extension settings in VSCode Preferences.

+Because ChatGPT is a conversational AI, you can ask follow-up questions to the response.
+The conversation context is maintained between queries, so you can ask multiple questions in a row.
+To **reset the conversation context**, click `ctrl+shift+p` and select `ChatGPT: Reset Conversation`.

 ---